mohammadkahr/SVD-MovieRecommender/README.md

 ### Conclusion
 This project demonstrates the application of SVD in building a movie recommendation system, providing three different implementation approaches to understand and explore various methods in matrix factorization.

+## By:
+- Poria Talaei
+- Mohammadkazem Harandi

+### Contact
+For any questions or feedback, please reach out to harandi.mohamma@gmail.com or Talaei.pouria06@gmail.com.